Now there’s a fish you may not have considered smoking – the classic carp fish.

 Optional ingredients:

-- Bring 8 cups of water and 1½ cup salt to a boil while stirring.
-Add any of the other optional ingredients, depending on the flavor you like.
+• Bring 8 cups of water and 1½ cup salt to a boil while stirring.
+Add any other optional ingredients, depending on the flavor you like.
 Stir until they are dissolved.
 Turn off the heat and add the remaining 8 cups of cold water.

-- Place the fillets in a large pot or deep dish and pour the brine over the fillets.
-Make sure that the fillets are completely submerged in the brine.
+• Place the fillets in a large pot or deep dish and pour the brine over them, ensuring they are completely submerged.
 Cover the container loosely and refrigerate for 24 hours.

 Preparing Your Smoker

 Soak your chosen wood chips in water for at least two hours before you start your smoker.
-Good wood options for carp are hickory, cherry, or applewood.
+Hickory, cherry, or applewood are good wood options for carp.

 Turn on or light your smoker, and place a small fire-safe dish of water inside your smoker.
 This will help keep the fish moist on the grill.